RichardSobreiro/patients-records-mobileapp-react-native/README.md

 # Bugs

+## 1 - Proceedings filters

 # Improvements

-## 1 - Patient after photo should be visualized at the patients list
+## 1 - List patients should use pagination

-## 2 - List patients ordered by most recent updated proceeding
+## 2 - Filter by proceedings types

-## 3 - List patients should use pagination

-## 4 - Add Social Login with Google Credentials
+## 999 - Add Social Login with Google Credentials

 ## 1000 - Add patients photos using device camera